FI0330 – Unrelated Business Taxable Income (UBTI)

 - Substantial Return Benefit – value of items given to corporate sponsors, if the value of those items exceeds 2% of the sponsorship payment.

-- Departments that receive qualified sponsorship payments (e.g., athletics, etc.) must track the value of any items given to the sponsor, such as tickets, goods, ads, facilities use, services, rights to intangible assets, etc., and determine if the total value of those items exceeds 2% of the sponsorship payment.
+- Departments that receive qualified sponsorship payments (e.g., Athletics, etc.) must track the value of any items given to the sponsor, such as tickets, goods, ads, facilities use, services, rights to intangible assets, etc., and determine if the total value of those items exceeds 2% of the sponsorship payment.

 - If the value of the items given exceeds 2% of the sponsorship payment, the sponsor has received a “substantial return benefit”, and the value of those items must be included in UBTI.
 Only the portion of the sponsorship payment that exceeds the fair market value of the substantial return benefit will be deemed a qualified sponsorship payment.